katur/eegi/README_database_migration.md

 **Still to do**
 - Decide on schema for Firoz's tables re: mapping!
-- Are we sure we want "RNAi" prefix for clone tables (as opposed to just Clone, CloneMapping, ...)?
+- Confirm Kris and Firoz are okay ditching the "RNAi" prefix for clone tables.
+If so, rename RNAiClone in the project.